P1ntas/Large-Scale-Software-Development/factsheets/team1/artur_freitas.md

 Apart from that, i once again helped actively to ajust some inconsistencies in the product backlog and collaborated with the team in some technical detail understanding.

 ### Contributions of other types that I am most proud of
-I also helped with the communication across teams, by sharing the progress to the rest of the Product Owner's.
+I also helped with the communication across teams, by sharing the progress with the rest of the Product Owner's and understanding their work to give my team mates an overall update.

 ## Overall Product